Uberspace/lab/source/guide_taskd.rst

 For every new user the steps to take are:

-* Genererate an ID (see 'Setup Clients')
+* Generate an ID (see 'Setup Clients')
 * Generate key and cert

 Configuring the Client
 ----------------------

 Now Isabell wants to sync all her devices.
-Copy four files to all her divices:
+Copy four files to all her devices:
 ::

  [isabell@othermachine ~]$ scp /home/isabell/.var/taskddata/pki/ca.cert.pem isabell@othermachine:~/.task/